 The Palfreys continued to live at 202 Beacon during the 1879-1880 winter season, but had moved to 255 Beacon by June of 1880.

-On December 20, 1880, 202 Beacon was acquired from Louisa Palfrey by her father, Sidney Bartlett, an attorney.
+The house remained unsold and, on December 20, 1880, was acquired from Louisa Palfrey by her father, Sidney Bartlett, an attorney.
 He and his wife, Caroline Louisa (Pratt) Bartlett, lived at 95 Beacon.

 202 Beacon was not listed in the 1881 Blue Book.